Board Game Club

 Chess Club meets Thursdays after school 3:30-4:30.
 The objective of the Woodland Elementary Chess Club is to provide students with A fun, relaxed atmosphere to learn or play chess for enjoyment, all levels welcomed.
 Chess Club is open to students in grades 2-4.
 Chess Club is sponsored by Mrs. Trostad: firstname.lastname@example.org.

-Woodland Lego League is a competitive team that meets after school on Thursdays 3:30-4:30.
+First Lego League Challenge is a competitive team for 4th grade students.
+This team will engage in research, problem-solving, coding, and engineering – building and programming a LEGO robot that navigates the missions of a robot game.
+Woodland Lego League Challenge meets after school on Tuesdays and Thursdays 3:30-4:30.
 Applications for this team are accepted in the Spring and meetings start in August for 4th grade team members.
 Lego League is sponsored by Carol Lawson: email@example.com and Clark Ward firstname.lastname@example.org

 Running Club is open to students in grades 3-4.
 It will begin after Fall Break.
 Running Club meets on Tuesday and Thursday before school.
 The purpose of the running club is to teach students the fundamentals of running, how to be active and healthy, and most importantly how to have fun while running.
 Students will have the option to participate in KYA Elementary Cross County Program races.
 Running Club meets on Tuesday and Thursday before school.
 Running club is sponsored by Miss Stines: email@example.com and Mrs. Sauer: firstname.lastname@example.org.